phpbench/phpbench/docs/report-generators.rst

 Break
 ~~~~~

-You can split the report into mupltiple tables by using the ``break`` option:
+You can partition the report into mupltiple tables by using the ``break`` option:

 .. approved:: ../examples/Command/report-generators-break
   :language: javascript